Why You Need to Monitor the Effectiveness of Control Measures

 - Provide the kind of extremely reliable data that safety management needs to make good safety decisions.

 Not that control measure monitoring can’t happen without an aviation safety database, but it is significantly harder.
 Just ask SMS auditors which kinds of programs perform better on audit: those with safety databases, or those without.

 Monitoring activities can be intimidating.
-See how SMS Pro uses SRM and SA processes to monitor control meausures in these 3 videos:
+See how SMS Pro uses SRM and SA processes to monitor control measures in these 3 short videos: